MuhammadAmmarAtique/AmazonClone/README.md

 **Disclaimer:** This project is intended for educational purposes only and is not affiliated with Amazon in any way.

 **Feel free to customize and improve upon the project to further develop your HTML and CSS skills!**

-**Remember to replace the placeholder URLs with the actual URLs of the resources you used in your project.**